Yashkapoor321/Twitter-Clone/README.md

 ## 3. Get LoggedIn User Profile <br>
 This API  give successful response after login.
 Without login, this API responds User not authenticated.
 Use **GET Method** to see response from **postman** <br>
-**Note :  You have got "id" at the time of login.
+**STEP :  You have got "id" at the time of login.
 You have to put your id value at the place of :id**
 ```
 https://twitter-clone-67iy.onrender.com/api/v1/user/profile/:id
 ```